-Can you believe we’re already onto the fourth month of the year!
-I hope you’re doing well with this year-long challenge, and I’d love to know how you are getting on, so don’t forget to let me know in the Facebook Group!
+Can you believe we’re already onto the fourth month of the year and well into Spring!
+I hope you’re doing well with this year-long challenge, and I’d love to know how you are getting on, so don’t forget to let me know on the Facebook Page!

 And if you want a sneak peak at ALL the 365 things to declutter this year – why not take a look at the roundup post here – 365 things to declutter from your home and life this year.

 You can choose how you do things with each monthly declutter checklist (which you can grab NOW in the Printables Library).

 It really depends on what time you have available as to how you tackle this list, and how you like to do things (as always!).
 I quite like to change things up each month, and sometimes do a bit a day, other times do a full day of decluttering – both have their benefits and it’s really dependant on how busy I am and my mindset.

 Without further ado, let’s get on with April’s declutter list, shall we….

 30 Items to remove from your home in April

 #1 – Broken watches that can’t be fixed

 #2 – Dried up paint brushes or rollers

 #3 – Excess packaging in the bathroom – toilet roll bags etc….
 I like to empty things out of the packaging to save space – and to neaten the area up even more.